google/go-containerregistry/cmd/crane/doc/crane_mutate.md

 ### Options

 ```
-  -a, --annotation strings   New annotations to add
+  -a, --annotation stringToString   New annotations to add (default [])
       --entrypoint string           New entrypoint to set
   -h, --help                        help for mutate
-  -l, --label strings        New labels to add
+  -l, --label stringToString        New labels to add (default [])
   -t, --tag string                  New tag to apply to mutated image.
 If not provided, push by digest to the original image repository.
 ```

 ### Options inherited from parent commands